anthonysyk/pop-the-corn/README.md

 	 - ==> System based on a supervisor sending batch of movies to some workers to enrich the movie and indexing it
  - Spark : Creating autocomplete index from movie titles in ES to ES
 	 - ==> Backpressure with ```.coalesce(20)```
+ - GraphQL : Use to query the machine learning API with Sangria

 ----------